stackblitz/docs/docs/guides/user-guide/general-faqs.md

 # General FAQs

+### Can I make code snippets?

+Yes, you can!
 Here's a [handy video](https://twitter.com/sulco/status/1275039159611203585) featured on Twitter that shows you how to create and use code snippets in StackBlitz.

 ### Can I use Postman or something similar for testing?